Ovart-sam/Sales-Report/README.md

  ### Data Source

- Sales data: The primary dataset used for this analysis
+ Sales data: The primary dataset used for this analysis 'ac-sample-data.xlsx' file, containing detailed information about each sales made by the compamy

  ![mage alt](https://github.com/Ovart-sam/Prime-video-analysis/blob/ee55c442a706a0dc3171155a7e54712c186b1bbe/zzzzzzz.png)